rabbit-ear/rabbit-ear-app/readme.md

 - [ ] export, multiple file formats, multiple arrangements of crease patterns and folded forms
 - [ ] when Svelte 5 comes out, replace GraphUpdate with an effect.

+- [ ] "toggleAssignment" to "toggleAssignments"
+- [ ] deleting all frames, drawing edges with no frame is buggy. also, creating empty frame is buggy.

 bug list:

+- [ ] the tool-svg-layer is disappearing. turning simulator on, folding simulator, going back to cp... using the edge tool
 - [ ] grid lines are messed up when zooming. "viewBoxOrigin" is buggy.
 - [ ] cmd+A in the text box, intended to select the text, instead gets run by Rust due to the menu shortcut.
 - [ ] Moosers train, make layers, clear, make again, somehow different